hcorrada/dscert-algo/content/logistics/index.md

 - Leskovec, et al. (2016). _Mining of Massive Datasets_.
 [Book Site](http://www.mmds.org/)
 - Boyd and Vandenberghe (2004). _Convex Optimization_.
 [Book Site](https://web.stanford.edu/~boyd/cvxbook/)
-- Murphy (2012). _Machine Learning, a probabilistic perspective_.
-[Book Site](https://www.cs.ubc.ca/~murphyk/MLbook/)

 Other readings will be posted in the [Course Calendar]({{< baseurl >}}/calendar/index.html).

 ## Expected outcomes and topics covered

 As large amounts of data are being created it is important to understand how to analyse the data to extract interesting trends and patterns.
 Since the volume of data is large, it may not be feasible to make more than a single pass over the data.
 Stream processing methods provide effective ways to extract useful information from large data sets by making very few passes on the data.
 Surprisingly, a lot of information can be gleaned by making a single pass over the data, or a small number of passes over the data.
 The first part of the course will cover random sampling and stream processing methods.
-We will also consider privacy issues in data bases and how these should be handled.

-CMSC 351.
-I expect familiarity with basic algorithms.
-This course is an algorithmic oriented course, with proofs of correctness etc.
+We will also cover modern optimization methods for large datasets as used in Machine Learning.

+We expect familiarity with basic algorithms, there will be programming assignments in Python.

 ## Expectations for Students